 English majors at SVSU choose among three courses of study—Literature, Creative Writing and English Education.
 Each offers an immersive experience in language, storytelling, writing and culture.
-Literature majors explore the history of ideas and literary texts from different parts of the world, empowering them to develop their own values and become independent critical thinkers.
+Literature majors explore the history of ideas and literary texts from different parts of the world, empowering them to develop their own values and become independent, critical thinkers.
 Creative Writing students hone their craft as storytellers and poets, reading and writing in small workshops.
-English Education students prepare for careers as teachers who will share the power of language, literature and writing with others.
+A degree from this program encourages students to share the power of language, literature and writing with others.
 The traits that SVSU English majors develop—critical judgment, effective writing and imagination—equip them for a diverse range of careers.
 Many attend graduate school, sometimes pursuing further education in literature, creative writing, library or information science, etc. Whether pursuing further education or not, graduates often find their greatest success in fields like publishing, business, education, law, government or public relations.

 A Certificate in Teaching English to Speakers of Other Languages (TESOL) and a teaching endorsement in English as a Second Language offer additional paths to careers.

 The Voices in the Valley series brings renowned poets and fiction writers from across the country to share their work with the campus community.

 Pass rates among English Education majors on the Michigan Test for Teacher Certification subject exam are consistently higher than 80%.

 English majors participate in capstone experiences focused on their major course of study, conducting research and constructing portfolios.